 One of my favorite things to do is ski La Vallée Blanche with people who are first timers at Chamonix — it’s a great entry-level route.
 The going is easy and the skiing is inspiring especially works great if you’re trying to get someone interested in the backcountry skiing.
 In my case, I wanted to get my kids excited and motivated so we’d have even more to do on future vacations (and this one).

-The environment and landscape is so unbelievable that most of the people remember it for life.
+The environment and landscape is so unbelievable that most of the people remember it for life, making it one of the best skiing locations in the world.
 There’s also a little bit of a scare factor at the beginning but nothing too crazy, just enough to get your adrenaline running and keep you focused and sharp.
 You get great adventure value for effort invested.

 Before anyone gets to ski anything, though, you have to get to Aiguille du Midi – a mountain in the Mont Blanc massif.
 There’s a cable car for that called Téléphérique de l’Aiguille du Midi, which leaves from Chamonix and takes you from point a to point b in breathtaking style.
 Get there super early — 6:00am, no joke — or otherwise you’ll be too late for untracked powder.
 Ticket reservations are available too, just saying.